jaspervdj/hakyll/examples/hakyll/tutorial.markdown

 [^pattern]: A little caveat is that these globs are not `String`s but
     `Pattern`s, so you need the `OverloadedStrings` extension.

-We can see two simple rules next: `route` and `compile`.
+We can see two simple rules next: [route] and [compile].

-- `route` determines how the input file(s) get mapped to the output files.
+- [route] determines how the input file(s) get mapped to the output files.
-  `route` only deals with file names -- not with the actual content!
+  [route] only deals with file names -- not with the actual content!
-- `compile`, on the other hand, determines how the file content is processed.
+- [compile], on the other hand, determines how the file content is processed.

+[route]: /reference/Hakyll-Core-Rules.html#v:route
+[compile]: /reference/Hakyll-Core-Rules.html#v:compile

-In this case, we select the `idRoute`: which means the file name will be kept the same (`_site` will always be prepended automatically).
-This explains the name of `idRoute`: much like the `id` function in Haskell, it also maps values to themselves.
+In this case, we select the [idRoute]: which means the file name will be kept the same (`_site` will always be prepended automatically).
+This explains the name of [idRoute]: much like the `id` function in Haskell, it also maps values to themselves.

+[idRoute]: /reference/Hakyll-Core-Routes.html#v:idRoute

-For our compiler, we use `copyFileCompiler`, meaning that we don't process the content at all, we just copy the file.
+For our compiler, we use [copyFileCompiler], meaning that we don't process the content at all, we just copy the file.

+[copyFileCompiler]: /reference/Hakyll-Core-Writable-CopyFile.html#v:copyFileCompiler

 ### CSS